shengchen-liu/CarND-LaneLines-P1/README.md

 **Finding Lane Lines on the Road**

+When we drive, we use our eyes to decide where to go.
+The lines on the road that show us where the lanes are act as our constant reference for where to steer the vehicle.
+Naturally, one of the first things we would like to do in developing a self-driving car is to automatically detect lane lines using an algorithm.

+In this project you will detect lane lines in images using Python and OpenCV.

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road

+---

+### How to run the code

+This project requires Python3

+Type 'python find_lane.py --[VIDEO_NAME]

+In the [VIDEO_NAME] option, choose one of 'solidWhiteRight', 'solidYelloLeft' or 'challenge'

 ---